Anonymous leaked the personal info of the WBC

 That hurts to type… religious scientists… oh Sagan…

-Anonymous asked: Did you died?
+Anonymous said: Did you died?

 No, I just became tired of seeing my original work saved and posted without credit so I went back to using websites with communities who understand copyright.